-Table 6.13: The summary of the hypothesis and the findings between the corporate governance characteristics' and audit earnings management.
-1 Hypotheses Findings H{24} : There is a positive relationship between the audit committee's meeting frequency and the engagement of industry specialist auditor Not supported H 25 : There is a positive relationship between the board's size and earnings management.
-Not supported H{26} : There is a negative relationship between the independent board and earnings management.
-Not supported H{27} : There is a negative relationship between the board's financial expertise and earnings management.
+Table 6.13: The summary of the hypothesis and the findings - the relationship between the corporate governance characteristics' and auditor quality in constraining earnings management.
+Hypotheses Findings H 24 : There is a positive relationship between the audit committee's meeting frequency and the engagement of industry specialist auditor Not supported $H{25}$ : There is a positive relationship between the board's size and earnings management.
+Not supported H 26 : There is a negative relationship between the independent board and earnings management.
+Not supported $H{27}$ : There is a negative relationship between the board's financial expertise and earnings management.
 Not supported H 28 : There is a negative relationship between the board's meeting frequency and earnings management.
-Not supported H{29} : There is a negative relationship between the audit committee's size and earnings management.
-Not supported H{30} : There is a negative relationship between the solely independent audit committee and earnings management.
+Not supported H 29 : There is a negative relationship between the audit committee's size and earnings management.
+Not supported H 30 : There is a negative relationship between the solely independent audit committee and earnings management.
 Not supported H 31 : There is a negative relationship between the audit committee's financial expertise and earnings management Not supported H 32 : There is a negative relationship between the audit committee's meeting frequency and earnings management.
-Not supported H{33} : There is a negative relationship between audit fees and earnings management.
-Supported H 34 : There is a positive relationship between NAS fees and earnings management.
-Not supported H 35 : There is a negative relationship between industry specialist auditor and earnings management.
+Not supported $H{33}$ : There is a negative relationship between audit fees and earnings management.
+Supported $H{34}$ : There is a positive relationship between NAS fees and earnings management.
+Not supported $H{35}$ : There is a negative relationship between industry specialist auditor and earnings management.
 Supported

-CHAPTER 7 SUMMARY AND CONCLUSIONS
+SUMMARY AND CONCLUSIONS